AgenticPlace/mindXalpha/docs/INTRO.md

 The rise of Large Language Models (LLMs) presents a paradigm shift.
 For the first time, we have systems that possess a remarkable, if imperfect, understanding of human language and, by extension, programming languages which are a formal subset of language.
 LLMs can read code, write code, explain code, and even reason about code's purpose and potential flaws.
 This provides a powerful new toolkit to revisit the challenge of a self-improving Augmentic Intelligence.

-## The Darwin-Gödel Inspiration for MindX
+## The Darwin-Gödel Inspiration for mindX

 mindX draws its core philosophical inspiration from two powerful, seemingly disparate concepts: Darwinian evolution and Gödelian self-reference.